avielmenter/eventfeeler/data/README.md

         ticket_uri : String,                                // url to buy a ticket for this event time comments_fetched : Boolean                          // are this event time's comments in the DB?
     }],
-    sentiment : Number                                      // average sentiment for this event }
+    sentiment : Number,                                     // average sentiment for this event numComents : Number                                     // the number of comments made on this event }
 ```